drBenway/pixi-vn-wiki/start/canvas.md

 Use `PixiJS Canvas` in Pixi’VN is very similar to use PixiJS in a normal project.
 The only differences are as follows:

 * All the components added in the canvas will be linked to an [alias](/start/canvas-alias.md) of your choice.
-This alias will be used to identify the element and to manipulate it.
+This alias will be used to identify the component and to manipulate it.
 * Compared to PixiJS, Pixi’VN saves the current canvas state at each step.
 **Attention**: when saving the canvas state, only components linked to an alias will be saved.
 If you added components by directly accessing `PixiJS.Application`, they will not be considered.
 * Pixi’VN provides [various functionalities](/start/canvas-functions.md) to add, remove, find... components in the canvas.